dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 `glBindFramebuffer(GL_DRAW_FRAMEBUFFER, defaultFramebufferObject);`

 ### Second pass
 Lighting pass.
-We are using two separate shaders for lighting.
-I have one shader which computes a directional light, simulating sunlight, appropriately calling the shader `vertshader_light_sun` and `fragshader_light_sun`.
-As you can see light falls on the models from a specific direction:
+I am using one shader which computes a directional (sun) light and light bulbs.
+The shader is called `vertshader_light.glsl` and `fragshader_light.glsl`.

+We supply the light shader with 3 vertices without attributes and use this to render a quad.
+The vertex shader supplies the fragment coordinates to the fragment shader.
+In the fragment shader, we can then grab the data from the gBuffers, which have been filled in the first pass.

+In order to now compute the lighting, we do then still need to compute, for every fragment, its original world location.
+We do this by supplying the inverse view-project matrix as a uniform to the shader

+***Sunlight (directional):***

 ![shader sunlight](./Screenshots/lighting-sun-light.png)

-The second shader computes light from a point light source.
+***Lightbulbs (point lights):***
 I added lots of different point light sources to best illustrate the benefit of deferred shading.
-A grid of 20 by 20 (=400) light points are generated, hovering slightly above the cats.
+A grid of light points are generated, hovering slightly above the cats.
 The colors are generated at random in the `lightpoint.cpp` class.
-This type of shading looks as follows:

 ![shader point light](./Screenshots/lighting-point-lights.png)

-Using both shaders:
+Using both light sources:

 ![shaders both](./Screenshots/lighting-both.png)